Celebration days according to Hindu calendar!

 Kerala is truly God’s land!
 I will continue to search new acknowledgments not only in architecture and nature, but also in people.
 To be continued…

 Guys get some snacks!
 I am going to tell you about one adventure I had while attending the OHM Meeting in Phoenix 2016.
-Teaser alert – it involves my car, a nice big dent and paintless dent repair job!
+Teaser alert – it involves my car, a nice big dent and paintless dent repair job by Dent Removal Phoenix, llc!
 While now I can look back at it with a smile on my face, feelings during the ordeal were quite opposite.

 I had decided to visit some family in Arizona, so decided to take a road trip with my car to the OHM Meeting in Phoenix 2016.
 I arrived in Phoenix the day before the meeting was to start, and since the weather was really hot, I decided to kill the time walking around and doing some shopping in one of the malls.
 Once done with the shopping and ready to go to my nice chilled hotel room, I find my car in the parking lot and with it – a nice, clearly noticeable dent on my cars front passenger door!
 Have a look for yourself!

 To say the least I was in shock.
 Of course my first thing to do is to call my husband.
 He was calm about it, and told that the only thing that needs to be done at the moment is to talk to our insurance agent, and that he would do it.
 A couple of minutes later he called back to say that the insurer was notified, and I could actually leave the accident spot, and the car would be taken care of once I return home.
 This last bit didn’t thrill either of us, and he suggested I talk to someone at the hotel’s reception maybe there is a shop that could repair my car while I attend the meeting.